 GPC Scotland meets five times a year to discuss the latest issues facing general practice in Scotland.
 These meetings are open to members of GPC Scotland only, but non-members can apply for the BMA committee visitors scheme.

-All meetings take place from 10.30am to 5pm at:
+All meetings take place from 10.30am to 5pm either virtually or at:

 14 Queen Street